vim/colorschemes/README.md

 * adding new colorschemes,
 * improving existing colorschemes,
-* providing better tooling to authors.
+* providing better tooling and documentation to authors.

 ### Adding new colorschemes